 Your expectations of learners

-In the Step 2.6 you took part in a task which may have proved to be trickier than expected, and you heard from your fellow learners about what they experienced, as well as may be sharing your own thoughts.
+In the Step 2.6 you’ve experimented with what initially seemed like a simple task which may have proved to be trickier than expected, and you heard from your fellow learners about what they experienced, as well as may be sharing your own thoughts.

 Using what you’ve learnt from the hand writing tasks and transferring the thoughts to the classroom, have a think about the following question and what you expect: